AAlab1819/Nicholas-01082170001/WEEK1.md

 3.to make blue ball = 3 blue crystal

-4.i make a variable that hold calculation for make how many needs yellow crystal (yelMake)
+4.I make a variable that hold calculation for make how many needs yellow crystal (yelMake)

-5.then i do the same for the blue Crystal too (blueMake)
+5.then I do the same for the blue Crystal too (blueMake)

 6.if there is no need addition yellow/blue crystal for making the ball, it goes straight forward to the end with total. (i set total to the 0 at the 1st time)

-7. if there is need addition  yellow/blue crystal for making the ball, i make a algorithm that for the yellow, if the yellow crystal that we have/input is less than yellow crystal we make, the total will change into the yellow crystal we make will subtract with the yellow crystal we have/input, and do the same thing with the blue crystal thing.
+7.if there is need addition  yellow/blue crystal for making the ball, I make a algorithm that for the yellow, if the yellow crystal that we have/input is less than yellow crystal we make, the total will change into the yellow crystal we make will subtract with the yellow crystal we have/input, and do the same thing with the blue crystal thing.